19hours/sg-statutes/Acts/Penal Code.md

 Explanation to Exceptions

-Explanation1.—In proving the existence of circumstances as a defence under the Second, Third, Fifth, Sixth, Seventh, Eighth, Ninth or Tenth exception, good faith shall be presumed unless the contrary appears.
+Explanation—In proving the existence of circumstances as a defence under the Second, Third, Fifth, Sixth, Seventh, Eighth, Ninth or Tenth exception, good faith shall be presumed unless the contrary appears.

 [Indian PC 1860, s.
 499]